material-components/material-components-android/docs/theming/Color.md

-You can also use color resources harmonization separate from dynamic colors if needed, but the general use case for color resources harmonization is after dynamic colors have been applied.
-Here's an example use case to harmonize M3 Error colors by default in the Dynamic Colors callback:
+You can also use color resources harmonization separate from dynamic colors if needed, but the general use case for color resources harmonization is after dynamic colors have been applied, to ensure visual cohesion for reserved colors (e.g. semantic colors) in a M3 theme with dynamic colors enabled.
+A Material suggested default when applying dynamic colors, is to harmonize M3 Error colors in the callback when constructing `DynamicColorsOptions`:

 ```
 DynamicColorsOptions dynamicColorOptions =